wpwupingwp/OGU/README.md

     angiosperm) in the cases of plants, BarcodeFinder will guess the class of the species.

-    Given the taxonomy information in Genbank file:
+    Given the taxonomy information in GenBank file:
     ```
     Eukaryota; Viridiplantae; Streptophyta; Embryophyta; Tracheophyta;
             Spermatophyta; Magnoliophyta; basal Magnoliophyta; Amborellales;